0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 Rust is a very new language, existing CI and production pipelines are ill-suited to it, and don't take advantage of its superpowers.

-Rust's type system is so powerful you can encode infrastructure inside it.
+Rust's type system is so powerful you can encode your infrastructure inside it.

 The dream of infrastructure from code, No yaml, no terraform, just pure rust, validated by your local compiler is possible, and it's a technique you can use with shuttle.rs, who are both subject and sponsor of today's video.

----

 ---